 Daniel initially began to place seed within capsules to make sowing easier, with the goal being “dig free” planting of capsules.
 As the idea developed, Daniel realized the seed capsule platform could additionally accommodate the necessary chemicals used in agriculture while avoiding skin contact.

 He further understood that he could regulate the amount of chemicals allotted to each seed with incredible accuracy and began to develop a platform where the entire process of seed fertilization, pest control, and maintenance could be controlled under the ground.

-Daniel invented the patented KAPSOL™ delivery system over 20 years ago.
+Daniel invented the patented KAPSOL™ Platform over 20 years ago.
 He continues to add to our patent portfolio with numerous supplementary genius innovations.

 Brant is Professor of Biology and Environmental Studies at Elon University.
 He holds a Ph.D. in Botany with a minor in plant Physiology from North Carolina State University, an M.S. in OceanScience from Nova Southeastern University, and a B.A. in Biology from the University of Delaware.
 Previously, Brant has served as Chairman of the Environmental Studies Department at Elon University and Visiting Scholar at Duke University and North Carolina State University.
 He has over 50 publications.

 Keith Schmader — General Manager